 3. Optimization procedure to find $\theta^$ that minimizes the total error where arg min returns the argument that minimizes.
-In regression, we can solve analytically for the optimum.
-With more complex models and error functions, we may need to use more complex optimization methods, for example, gradient-based methods, simulated annealing, or genetic algorithms.
+In polynomial regression, we can solve analytically for the optimum, but this is not always the case.
+With other models and error functions, the complexity of the optimization problem becomes important.
+We are especially interested in whether it has a single minimum corresponding to a globally optimal solution, or whether there are multiple minima corresponding to locally optimal solutions.